 1. What are the benefits of working at Destination Canada’s headquarters?

 We pride ourselves in giving our employees competitive total compensation and a healthy work environment with flexible working arrangements.
 Benefits may include: employer paid extended health care and dental coverage; a generous defined contribution pension plan; a performance-based bonus program; three weeks annual paid vacation to start; and paid volunteer time to encourage community service.
 Every employee has time off that can be used for personal appointments and emergencies.
 In addition, after two years of service, employees are eligible for a one-time extra week of vacation.
 Our offices are also traditionally closed with paid days off during the week between Christmas and New Year’s Day.

 2. What does Destination Canada look for in an ideal candidate?

-We are actively seeking candidates who share our vision and passion to inspire travellers to explore Canada.
+We are actively seeking candidates who share our vision and passion to inspire travelers to explore Canada.
 We are looking for smart and talented professionals who live our values.
-We:
+Our values are:

 3. What is your diversity and inclusion policy?

 Destination Canada is a proud equal-opportunity employer.
-Our organization “recognizes that a diversified workforce, embracing a multiplicity of viewpoints and cultures drives innovation, improves decision making, increases employee engagement and retention and leads to better results,” according to our 2018 Corporate Plan.
+Our organization “recognizes that a diversified workforce, embracing a multiplicity of viewpoints and cultures drives innovation, improves decision- making, increases employee engagement and retention and leads to better results,”, according to our Corporate Plan.

 Our workplace is bilingual.
 All communications, resources and services are available in both Canadian official languages.